mcctm/Tap-my-emotions/README.md

 - As a user (player), I want to be able to view question prompts from the question bank, one at a time.
 - As a user (player), I want to be able to type in my answer for the given question.
 - As a user (player), I want to see my score after I have completed the game, and receive corresponding feedback.
-- As a user (designer), I want to be able to add a new question (prompt and answer) to the question bank.
+- As a user (designer), I want to be able to add multiple new questions to the question bank.